EncodePanda/workshops/scala_the_programming_language.md

    * Questions and answers

 ## INSTRUCTOR BIO
 Pawel Szulc has more then 10 years of profesional experience as software engineer - during which he worked on numerous number of projects for veriety of clients.
-He often call him self a veteran of early Apache Spark adoptions - his first big data project (based on Apache Spark) dates back to 2014.
-Back then Spark (version 0.9) was still under heavy development, where every problem encountered requried reading Spark's codebase - googling the question was pointless.
-That being a pain then, prove to be a great asset after a while.
-Experience gathered was invaluable, allowing Pawel to challange other Spark-based projects he worked on ever since.
-The knowledge he is now happy to share with you!
-Recently he was hired to write Apache Spark connector between HDFS & SlamData's Quasar project.
+He has 11 years oprofesional experience working on JVM based projects.
+Last 4 years his main focus was Scala and Functional Programming paradigm.